11 min to read

 Agroha (today’s Hisar) was the capital of Agrasena, who is credited with the establishment of a kingdom of traders in North India.
 Agroha had 18 sub-administrative units, which later turned into 18 gotras.
 This translated into the surnames of the community of Agarwals in India.

 Mittal is one among those.
 After the decline of Agroha, the majority of the Agarwals migrated towards Rajputana and Punjab.
-Our Mittal’s had their origin from Ambala, and in continuation of their community, their grandfather got into moneylending and shifted to Lucknow.
+Our Mittal’s had their origin from Ambala, and in continuation of their community.
+Many of their family members were into the Army supplies.
+From Ambala, some of them shifted to Meerut and one of the branch shifted to Lucknow Cant/Sadar.
+Soon their grandfather got into moneylending and the flow of money got started.

 There is no greater skill in life than making great decisions.

-The idea was to discover better bets based on data or as Ayush says: “Find Good Unpopular Companies”.
-One of the early bets for them was SBI and the big moment came with DLF in 1994.
-Satya Prakash Mittal said
+The idea was to discover better bets based on data or as Ayush Mittal says: “Find Good Unpopular Companies”.
+One of the early bets for them was SBI and CIPLA .
+And then the big moment came with DLF in 1994.
+As Satya Prakash Mittal put it

 “Though SBI was one of the stocks we liked at that time, it was Cipla that became our first multi-multi-bagger.
 Fortunately, we are still holding some part of the initial holding.”